 Step 3: Decide what your goals and objectives are for your marketing campaign

-It might be helpful to start to working backward on what your goal is, and that should help you develop the path of how you can reach those goals.
-Your mission statement should clearly describe the nature of your business, range of services offered, and the target audience and the markets you want to sell to.
+It might be helpful to start working backward on what your goal is, and that should help you develop the path of how you can reach those goals.
+Your mission statement should clearly describe the nature of your business, the range of services offered, and the target audience and the markets you want to sell to.
 Set daily, weekly, monthly, and yearly goals or targets.

 Examples of marketing goals include: